 These pages are about driving laws in the UK.
 If you are looking for information about driving laws in another country, please contact your local epilepsy organisation.

-What information will the driving agencies need?
+What information will the driving agency need?

-If you sent your driving licence back voluntarily
+If you surrendered your licence

-- The driving agency has received your application
+- The driving agency has received your application and

 - There are no other medical or legal reasons why you should not be driving

 Full information about this is available in the leaflet INF188/6 - Can I drive while my application is with DVLA?
 (England, Scotland and Wales).
 Information for drivers in Northern Ireland is available on the NI direct website.

 If your driving licence was revoked you’ll have to wait until all medical enquiries are complete.
 You will also need to have your driving licence back before you can start driving again.

 When you get your driving licence back, it will be medically restricted.
 Medically restricted licences can be for 1, 2, 3 or 5 years.

 If you have been seizure free for 5 years, the driving agency may issue you with a ‘till 70’ licence.

 I’ve got my group 1 licence back but the categories of vehicle I can drive has changed.
 Why is that?